-4311 Meteorology (Cross-listed as GEO 4314 and GEOG 4314)
+4311 Meteorology (Cross-listed as GEO 4314 and GEOG 4314) See GEOG 4314 for course information.

 4320 Air Pollution Sampling and Testing

 Prerequisite(s): AVS 1311, 1312, 4305, and CHE 1301.

 Air pollution characterization and movement, principles and operation of pollution measuring instruments, air sampling techniques both at ground level and using instrumented aircraft, an interpretation and analysis of the data obtained.
 For graduate credit, students will be assigned a project by the instructor in addition to the course work assigned to undergraduate students.